 2. Ideal Discipleship

-The usual term for “disciple” is “mathetes”–a learner, pupil.
-Everyone who is spiritually reborn is saved by grace through faith (John 3:16,18; Eph.
-2:8,9).
-However, Christ calls us to fully recognize His authority and wisdom as Teacher.
-He has a special claim on His people; His kingdom deserves nothing less than wholehearted commitment.
+The Lord Jesus has a special claim on His people; God’s kingdom deserves nothing less than wholehearted commitment.
 Vivid Scriptures describe this high calling.
-Jesus announced in Luke 14:26, “If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.”
-(The parallel wording in Matthew 10:27 indicates that the meaning here is to love Him supremely, above all other relationships.
-In this context “hate” is a Hebrew idiom meaning “to love less than.”)[2]
-Not every child of God has grown to this quality of love, even though it is deserved by God and provided by the Holy Spirit.
+Christ even declared, “If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple” (Luke 14:26).
+In this context “hate” is a Hebrew idiom meaning “to love less than.”[2]
+The parallel wording in Matthew 10:27 indicates that the meaning is to love the Lord supremely, above all other relationships.
+Believers confess to falling short of this quality of love, even though such ideal devotion is deserved by God and enabled by the Holy Spirit.

 3. Special Discipleship

-This category of being a disciple was limited to those who were with Jesus during His earthly ministry.
+Being a foundational apostle was limited to those who were with Jesus during His earthly ministry (Eph.
+2:20; 3:5; 2 Peter 3:2).
 It is not available to believers today, since Christ is exalted in heaven and “we walk by faith, not by sight” (2 Cor.
 5:7).

 In part two of this study, we will examine the encounter of the rich young ruler (Matt.
 19:16-22) in light of these discipleship categories.